 |Physical Activity Assignment||50%|

-The Physical Activity Assignment requires a workout log tracking 45 days of physical activity over a period of 15 to 24 weeks.
-So keep in mind that you cannot complete this course in less than 15 weeks.
+The Physical Activity Assignment requires a workout log tracking 45 days of aerobics over a period of (usually) 15 to 24 weeks.
+Keep in mind that you cannot complete this course in less than 7 weeks.
 Start early!
 This link will take you to the Physical Activity Assignment instructions.

 Summary: 1 computer-graded, proctored exam; you may retake it once for a fee; to pass the course, you must pass the final with at least a 60%.